SDK Concepts

 Session expiry: Unlike Google Pay, when a user cancels a PayPal payment the Payrails session is expired and cannot be reused — onPaymentSessionExpired fires unconditionally after cancel.
 It also fires after onAuthorizeFailed when the payment attempt itself triggered session expiry (for example a failed redirect that left the session in an unusable state).
 The onPaymentSessionExpired callback is required — the merchant must fetch fresh init data from their backend before the user can attempt payment again.

-Stored instruments: Saved PayPal accounts are charged directly via pay(paymentInstrumentId) without opening a browser.
-The flow goes straight to the API and returns onAuthorizeSuccess or onAuthorizeFailed.
+Stored instruments: Saved PayPal accounts are charged directly via the prebuilt button, or launcher.authorize(storedInstrument = storedInstrument) for a custom-UI flow.
+A frictionless charge opens no browser — the request goes straight to the API and returns onAuthorizeSuccess or onAuthorizeFailed.

 3DS (3D Secure)